Va'a

 John La Farge 1891 painting of girls carrying a vaʻa at Vaiala, Samoa.

-Vaʻa is a word in Samoan, Hawaiian and Tahitian which means 'boat', 'canoe' or 'ship'.
+Vaʻa is a word in Samoan and Tahitian which means 'boat', 'canoe' or 'ship'.
 It is cognate with other Polynesian words such as vaka or the Māori word waka.
+It is also known as the Wa'a in Hawaiian.

 The vaʻa usually takes the form a dugout canoe carved from a single tree trunk, typically used by one to three individuals for fishing activities around the island.
 It normally has a float or outrigger (called ama in various Polynesian languages), which is attached to the main hull for stability.

 The word vaʻa contrasts with larger traditional seagoing vessels for long-distance voyages, whose names include vaʻa tele ('big ship'), alia, or tepukei.

 A modern version of the smaller vaʻa is used in the sport of outrigger canoe racing.
 Due to the extra stability created by the outrigger system, a modified version of the va'a canoe was included as a new Paralympic Games event from 2020.